RealYukiSan/learn-linux/README.md

 ## The requirement
 - busybox for userspace program
 - latest stable linux Kernel
+- runnning linux operating system on the host
+- USB flash drive or QEMU

 ## Partition layout and File system
 - 200 MB for root filesystem with ext4 format